Annan Oru Koyil: Plot

 Dr. Ramesh dotes on his sister Lakshmi who practically worships her brother.
 One time, Basker, her friend, tries to rape her and she kills him in the process of defending herself but going into a catatonic state.
-Fearing that his sister will have to face the law, he takes the blame on himself and starts to run from the law.
+Fearing that his sister will have to face the law, he takes the blame and starts to run from the law.
 He finds help in Janaki, his childhood lover while his colleague/junior Dr. Ananth takes it upon himself to get Lakshmi back from her current state.
 Will she recover and will the brother & sister reunite forms the rest of the story?